 Peer-to-peer (P2P) sites and marketplace lenders offer loans from investors and financial institutions.
 These services are most likely to use alternative credit scoring models, and the application process is often easy.

 Some lenders work directly with service providers.
 They might fund dental work, fertility treatment, or landscaping projects.
 Borrowing is convenient, but it’s wise to shop around and compare offers.

-You can spend money from a personal loan on almost anything you want.
+You can spend the money from a personal loan on almost anything you want.